Rachel Raimist: Early life and education

 Raimist was born and raised in Middletown, New York in Orange County.
 She attended Middletown High School where at the urging of teacher Fred Isseks, she made the documentary Garbage, Gangsters and Greed.

 The feature documentary Middletown follows Isseks and his students, including Raimist, and is directed by Emmy and Sundance-winning filmmakers Jesse Moss and Amanda McBaine.
-Middletown premieres at the 2025 Sundance Film Festival.
+Middletown premiered at the 2025 Sundance Film Festival.
+This film was renamed as Teenage Wasteland and streams on Netflix on September 4, 2026.

 Raimist attended the UCLA School of Film and Television where she earned a bachelor's degree in film and television production and a MFA in directing.
 Raimist returned to graduate studies at the University of Minnesota, Minneapolis in 2002.
 She earned a Master of Arts in women's studies and a Ph.D. in feminist studies with a minor in American studies in 2010.

 In 2009, the Gender, Women and Sexuality Studies Department at the University of Minnesota, Minneapolis named The Rachel Raimist Feminist Media Center in her honor, for her work building gender infused gender curriculum, community events, teaching and mentorship of students to develop as digital storytellers and feminist filmmakers.

 Career

 Raimist has directed numerous hours of television, with credits in drama, action, sci-fi, musicals and comedy.
+In 2026, Raimist was appointed to a full professorship as the Morgan Woodward Endowed Distinguished Professor of Film at the University of Texas, Arlington.